 Strictly speaking, only Gibson and Epiphone guitars can use the Flying V name, but this section includes other V shaped guitars for those after cheaper or modified alternatives e.g. more suited for metal playing.

 Another replicated Gibson classic, spawning various incarnations by makes such as ESP, Jackson and Dean that became popular among metal players during the 80s and 90s.

-Whether you want to stay true to the '58 original or want a more radical, modernised version, take a look at the top 3.
+Whether you want to stay true to the '58 original or want a more radical, modernised version, take a look at this top 3.

 Also known as semi-acoustic guitars, hollow bodies use a sound box to help enrich the tone through the pickups.
 They tend to be favoured by jazz and blues players.

 There are some wonderful models below the $500 mark you should know about before you part with your hard-earned.

 A section devoted to the thrashers and shredders among us who need a more metal ready setup.